Paolo Imbalzano

 You might recognise some of these experiences:

-• understanding your patterns, yet still finding yourself caught in anxiety, shutdown, or hypervigilance
+• you understand your patterns, but still find yourself pulled into anxiety, shutdown, or hypervigilance

-• feeling overwhelmed, on alert, or unable to settle
+• you feel on edge, overwhelmed, or unable to settle

-• feeling disconnected from yourself, your emotions, or other people
+• you feel disconnected from yourself, your emotions, or other people

 These responses are not signs of weakness.
-They are often the mind and body’s way of trying to protect you.
+They are often ways the mind and body learned to cope.

 Considering therapy?